tiago7melo/NitroCppTest-TiagoMelo/README.md

 # TODO: Ensure the root folder has a README file detailing any steps needed to build the code.

 # TODO: specify that the build commands need to be ran from the root dir of the project

+# TODO: specify how to give the option to exceed try exceeding 10 rectangles

+C++ compiler supports C++23 : link to cppref
+Cmake 3.15+: link to cmake